atareen/logomaker/docs/index.rst

 Information matrix
 ==================

-Information logos were described in the original 1990 paper of Schneider and Stephens cite{Schneider}, and remain the most popular type of sequence logo.
+Information logos were described in the original 1990 paper of Schneider and Stephens cite(Schneider), and remain the most popular type of sequence logo.
 The entries :math:`I_{ic}`in the corresponding information matrices are given by

 :math:`I_{ci} = p_{ci} I_i,~~~I_i = \sum_c p_{ci} \log_2 \frac{p_{ci}}{b_{ci}}`